Medical Cannabis Australia

 In the coming years, Australia can expect to see an expansion of medical cannabis formulations being registered.

 Medical cannabis is legal in Australia however, sources of cannabis not prescribed by a medical professional remain illegal.
-THC, a psychoactive compound in cannabis oil, is classified as a Schedule 8 controlled substance and CBD, the other widely recognised compound in cannabis is classed as a Schedule 4 drug with no psychoactivity.
+THC, a psychoactive compound in CBD cannabis oil, is classified as a Schedule 8 controlled substance and CBD hemp oil, the other widely recognised compound in cannabis is classed as a Schedule 4 drug with no psychoactivity.
 Possession of these compounds in any form is illegal without a prescription.

 What states have medical cannabis?

 All Australian states have legal pathways access to medical cannabis through the amendment to the Narcotic Drugs Act in 2016.
-The pathways to access medical cannabis are the same across the country, medical cannabis patients can engage their GP or a medical cannabis clinic in Australia to see their eligibility for medicinal marijuana.
+The pathways to access medical cannabis are the same across the country, medical cannabis patients can engage their general practitioner (GP) or a medical cannabis clinic in Australia to see their eligibility for medicinal marijuana oil.

 There are various nuances to the laws regarding medical cannabis in different states, dictating the applications needed at a state level.